AliSoftware/alisoftware.github.io/_drafts/let-it-throw.md

 [^resilience]: Swift 2.0 doesn't support typed throws, but [there is a discussion about adding that feature in [the swift-evolution Mailing List](https://lists.swift.org/pipermail/swift-evolution/2015-December/000076.html) where Chris Lattner explains why this was not possible in Swift 2 and why we need the resilience model of Swift 3.0 to be able to make that feature consistent.

-But that's also a good thing. for example, imagine you use two libraries, `MyLibA` containing a function `funcA` that `throws` errors of type `MyLibAError`, and `MyLibB` with a function `funcB` that `throws` errors of type `MyLibBError`.
+But that's also a good thing.
+For example, imagine you use two libraries, `MyLibA` containing a function `funcA` that `throws` errors of type `MyLibAError`, and `MyLibB` with a function `funcB` that `throws` errors of type `MyLibBError`.

 Then you want to create your own library, a wrapper around those two libraries, with a function `funcC` that calls both `MyLibA.funcA()` and `MyLibB.funcB()`.
 Then the resulting function `funcC` might throw either error of type `MyLibAError` or `MyLibBError`.
 And if you add another level of abstraction, it gets worse, with more and more error types being able to be thrown.
-If we had to list them all, and the call site would need to catch them all, that would make a quite verbose signature
+If we had to list them all, and the call site would need to catch them all, that would make a quite verbose signature.

 ## Don't let them in, don't let them see